-PID Loop Feature Specifications Number of loops Selectable, 8 maximum CPU V-memory needed 32 words (V locations) per loop selected, 64 words if using ramp/soak PID algorithm Position or Velocity form of the PID equation Control Output polarity Selectable direct-acting or reverse-acting Error term curves Selectable as linear, square root of error, and error squared Loop update rate (time between PID calculation) 0.05 to 99.99 seconds, user programmable Minimum loop update rate 0.05 seconds for 1 to 4 loops Initialia loop update rate 0.1 seconds for 5 to 8 loops Loop modes Automatic, Manual (operator control), or Cascade control Ramp/Soak Generator Up to 8 ramp/soak steps (16 segments) per loop with indication of ramp/soak step number PV curves Select standard linear, or square-root extract (for flow meter input) Set Point Limits Specify minimum and maximum setpoint values Process Variable Limits Specify minimum and maximum Process Variable values Proportional Gain Specify gains of 0.01 to 99.99 Integrator (Reset) Specify reset time of 0.1 to 99.99 in units of seconds or minutes Derivative (Rate) Specify the derivative time from 0.01 to 99.99 seconds Rate Limits Specify derivative gain limiting from 1 to 20 Bumpless Transfer I Automatically sets the bias equal to the control output and the setpoint equal to the process variable when control switches from manual to automatic.
+PID Loop Feature Specifications Specification Speci Number of loops D2-250-1 - selectable up to 4; D2-260 and D2-262 - selectable up to 16 CPU V-memory needed 32 words (V locations) per loop selected, 64 words if using ramp/soak PID algorithm Position or Velocity form of the PID equation Control Output polarity Selectable direct-acting or reverse-acting Error term curves Selectable as linear, square root of error, and error squared Loop update rate (time between PID calculation) 0.05 to 99.99 seconds, user programmable 0.05 seconds for 1 to 4 loops (D2-250-1, D2-260 and D2-262) Minimum loop update rate 0.1 seconds for 5 to 8 loops (D2-260 and D2-262) 0.2 seconds for 9 to 16 loops (D2-260 and D2-262) Loop modes Automatic, Manual (operator control), or Cascade control Ramp/Soak Generator Up to 8 ramp/soak steps (16 segments) per loop with indication of ramp/soak step number PV curves Select standard linear, or square-root extract (for flow meter input) Set Point Limits Specify minimum and maximum setpoint values Process Variable Limits Specify minimum and maximum Process Variable values Proportional Gain Specify gains of 0.01 to 99.99 Integrator (Reset) Specify reset time of 0.1 to 99.99 in units of seconds or minutes Derivative (Rate) Specify the derivative time from 0.01 to 99.99 seconds Rate Limits Specify derivative gain limiting from 1 to 20 Bumpless Transfer I Automatically sets the bias equal to the control output and the setpoint equal to the process variable when control switches from manual to automatic.
 Bumpless Transfer II Automatically sets the bias equal to the control output when control switches from manual to automatic.
 Step Bias Provides proportional bias adjustment for large setpoint changes Anti-windup (Freeze Bias) For position form of PID, this inhibits integrator action when the control output reaches 0% or 100 % (speeds up loop recovery when output recovers from saturation) Error Deadband Specify a tolerance (plus and minus) for the error term (SP-PV), so that no change in control output value is made

-Alarm Feature Specifications PV Alarm Hysteresis Specify 1 to 200 (word/binary) does not affect all alarms, such as PV Rate-of-Change Alarm PV Alarm Points Select PV alarm settings for Low-low, Low, High, and High-high conditions PV Deviation Specify alarms for two ranges of PV deviation from the setpoint value Rate of Change Detect when PV exceeds a rate of change limit you specify
+Alarm Feature Specifications Specification Specif PV Alarm Hysteresis Specify 1 to 200 (word/binary) does not affect all alarms, such as PV Rate-of-Change Alarm PV Alarm Points Select PV alarm settings for Low-Low, Low, High, and High-High conditions PV Deviation Specify alarms for two ranges of PV deviation from the setpoint value Rate of Change Detect when PV exceeds a rate of change limit you specify